lucidrains/compressive-transformer-pytorch/README.md

 Pytorch implementation of <a href="https://openreview.net/forum?id=SylKikSYDH">Compressive Transformers</a>, a variant of Transformer-XL with compressed memory for long-range language modelling.
 I will also combine this with an idea from <a href="https://arxiv.org/abs/1910.06764">another paper</a> that adds gating at the residual intersection.
 The memory and the gating may be synergistic, and lead to further improvements in both language modeling as well as reinforcement learning.

+Finally, I will add a dedicated memory lane, similar to what was demonstrated in the <a href="https://arxiv.org/abs/2006.11527">Memory Transformers</a> paper, relying on efficient linear attention (and perhaps gating) to act on storing compressed memory to be discarded.

 [![PyPI version](https://badge.fury.io/py/compressive-transformer-pytorch.svg)](https://badge.fury.io/py/compressive-transformer-pytorch)

 ## Install